SRI-CSL/ALICE/README.md

 A paper covering ALICE paper can be found [here](https://arxiv.org/abs/2004.09713).

-For more details about the code, how ot run it, and examples, see python/README.md
+For more details about the code associated with the paper, how ot run it, and examples, see python/README.md